Travel Blogging for Money

 Step 3: Install Wordpress

 Wordpress is a free open-source blog software package.
 It is probably the most popular blog software in the world.
-When installing Wordpress please relax and remember that working with computers can be frustrating and do not always work properly.
+There are other blogging software packages with great capabilities, but Wordpress is the most commonly used and supported.
+When installing Wordpress, try to relax and remember that working with computers can be frustrating and things do not always work properly at first.
 Installing the software, however easy, requires several precise steps.
 Set aside a couple of hours for this step and follow the instructions carefully.

-Most web host control panels have a button that will automatically install Wordpress for you.
-For manual, and other, installation instructions look here.
+Most web host control panels offer a button that will automatically install Wordpress for you.
+For manual, and other, installation instructions look at the Installing Wordpress page.
+Most prefer to use their own Wordpress install on their server or at a host server recommended by Wordpress.
+Wordpress does offer the option to host your blog for you for free.

 For more information about getting started with Wordpress, check out New to Wordpress — Where to Start.